 Take your good environmental habits into your office and influence your colleagues.
 Take public transport or practice walking to work, especially if the distance is a few kilometers from your home.

 You may persuade your colleagues to do it gradually and then often.
-You not only do not help the environment; you have also become fit.
+You not only do not help the environment, but you have also become fit.

 During office work, practice turning off the lights and ACs during the noon break.
-You may also want to consider shutting down your computer rather than putting it to sleep, logging off, or other appliances not used at work.
+Consider shutting down your computer rather than putting it to sleep, logging off, or other appliances not used at work.

-These habits are easy to practice, and you never know if your company will have gratified you for your initiative.
+These habits are easy to practice, and you never know if your company will reward you for your initiative.

 6. Educate and shape the Future Generations

 Now is the time to shape the minds of young generations about climate change and its impacts.
-It is imperative to help prevent climate change from happening, especially in terms of the lives they can have in the future.
+It is imperative to help prevent climate change, especially to protect the lives they may have in the future.

 Parents, institutions, and even the government can work together simply by leading by example.
 If you have children, get them involved in making your life greener.

 Give them responsibilities like recycling, conserving energy at home, and other initiatives.
-Set an example of living a simple life and not abusing the environment.
+Set an example of living a simple life and avoiding environmental abuse.

 7. Participate in Fighting Against Climate Change